 Why Choose the Montessori Style?

 The Montessori homeschooling style is based on the Montessori Method which was first developed by Maria Montessori in the early 1900s.
 This program is very well known and has been utilized all over the globe for more than 100 years.
 The most important approaches carried out in this style aim to create positive results in the areas of self-awareness, becoming connected with others, and being productive adults.
-And it all starts during those early critical years when foundations are being formed.
+And it all starts during those early critical years in young children when foundations are being formed.

-This homeschooling style also helps children to learn problem-solving techniques, patience, self-discipline, and compassion for others and the environment.
+This homeschooling style also helps children to learn problem-solving techniques, patience, self-discipline, practical life, and compassion for others and the environment.
 Often, a parent’s role in the Montessori style is to provide more guidance than strict leadership and a set program.
-Helping a child ‘find themselves’ within the scope of reason is a primary goal, usually with excellent results.
+Helping a child ‘find themselves' within the scope of reason is a primary goal, usually with excellent results.

 Setting up a space in which to teach the Montessori Method is simple.
 The focus is on making sure that all furniture, materials, toys, and tools are child-sized, uncluttered, and easily accessible.
-Shelves that are low and on the child’s level makes accessibility easier and helps them to feel more confident in choosing materials and books as well as putting them away when it’s time to do so.
+Shelves that are low and on the child’s level make accessibility easier and helps them to feel more confident in choosing materials and books as well as putting them away when it’s time to do so.

 Advantages of the Montessori Style